-In this tutorial you will learn how to generate RINEX files from your simpleRTK3B board powered by Septentrio Mosaic RTK module.
-These files are useful to do PPK (post-processing).
+In this tutorial we will guide you through the steps of generating RINEX files from your simpleRTK3B board powered by Septentrio Mosaic RTK module.
+SimpleRTK3B have onboard datalogging, so everything is easy.

-Once the SBF data is available then the SBF Converter GUI tool (part of RxTools) can be used to convert binary data into RINEX format as shown below:
+- This SBF Converter GUI tool (part of RxTools) can be used to convert binary data into RINEX format as shown below.